Secure Source Coding with a Helper: Abstract

 \section{Abstract}

 We consider a secure lossless source coding problem with a rate-limited helper.
-In particular, Alice observes an i.i.d. source $X^{n}$ and wishes to transmit this source losslessly to Bob at a rate $R_{x}$.
-A helper, say Helen, observes a correlated source $Y^{n}$ and transmits at a rate $R_{y}$ to Bob.
-A passive eavesdropper can observe the coded output of Alice.
-The equivocation $\Delta$ is measured by the conditional entropy $H(X^{n}|J_{x})/n$, where $J_{x}$ is the coded output of Alice.
-We first completely characterize the rate-equivocation region for this secure source coding model, where we show that Slepian-Wolf type coding is optimal.

-We next study two generalizations of this model and provide single-letter characterizations for the respective rate-equivocation regions.
-In particular, we first consider the case of a two-sided helper where Alice also has access to the coded output of Helen.
-We show that for this case, Slepian-Wolf type coding is suboptimal and one can further decrease the information leakage to the eavesdropper by utilizing the side information at Alice.
-We finally generalize this result to the case when there are both secure and insecure rate-limited links from Helen and additional uncoded side informations $W^{n}$ and $Z^{n}$ are available at Bob and Eve, respectively.
-For this model, we provide a complete characterization of the rate-equivocation region when $Y^{n}\rightarrow X^{n} \rightarrow (W^{n},Z^{n})$ forms a Markov chain.
+In particular, Alice observes an independent and identically distributed (i.i.d.) source $X^{n}$ and wishes to transmit this source losslessly to Bob over a rate-limited link of capacity not exceeding $R_{x}$.
+A helper, say Helen, observes an i.i.d. correlated source $Y^{n}$ and can transmit information to Bob over another link of capacity not exceeding $R_{y}$.
+A passive eavesdropper (say Eve) can observe the coded output of Alice, i.e., the link from Alice to Bob is public.
+The uncertainty about the source $X^{n}$ at Eve, (denoted by $\Delta$) is measured by the conditional entropy $\frac{H(X^{n}|J_{x})}{n}$, where $J_{x}$ is the coded output of Alice and $n$ is the block length.
+We completely characterize the rate-equivocation region for this secure source coding model, where we show that \textit{Slepian-Wolf binning} of $X$ with respect to the coded side information received at Bob is optimal.
+We next consider a modification of this model in which Alice also has access to the coded output of Helen.
+We call this model as the two-sided helper model.
+For the two-sided helper model, we characterize the rate-equivocation region.
+While the availability of side information at Alice does not reduce the rate of transmission from Alice, it significantly enhances the resulting equivocation at Eve.
+In particular, the resulting equivocation for the two-sided helper case is shown to be $\min(H(X),R_{y})$, i.e., one bit from the two-sided helper provides one bit of uncertainty at Eve.
+From this result, we infer that Slepian-Wolf binning of $X$ is suboptimal and one can further decrease the information leakage to the eavesdropper by utilizing the side information at Alice.
+We finally generalize both of these results to the case in which there is additional uncoded side information $W^{n}$ available at Bob and characterize the rate-equivocation regions under the assumption that $Y^{n}\rightarrow X^{n} \rightarrow W^{n}$ forms a Markov chain.